 Big, hairy spiders—need we say more?
 Tarantulas are not as dangerous as many people believe.
 For most species, the toxicity of their venom is similar to that of a bee sting.
 It can cause a local reaction of pain, redness, and swelling, though some people might experience much more serious allergic reactions.
 Still, tarantulas are generally quiet, clean pets that don't take up a lot of space and are quite interesting to watch.

 02 of 10

 Not many insects are as universally loathed as cockroaches, and most people probably haven't thought about bringing one into their homes on purpose.
-But cockroaches can actually be the ultimate low-maintenance pet.
+But cockroaches can be the ultimate low-maintenance pet.
 They are sturdy and slow enough to be handled quite easily.
 They do well in a 15-gallon fish tank with a secure mesh lid.
-Provide them with aspen wood shavings for bedding and some hiding places, along with a pellet food and a variety of fruits and vegetables each day.
+Provide them with aspen wood shavings for bedding and some hiding places, along with a pellet food and a daily variety of fruits and vegetables.

 03 of 10

 Did you know millipedes don't have a thousand legs?
 Still, their 100 to 400 legs and substantial size (up to 10 inches long) make African giant millipedes a little scary for many people.
-In fact, they are really quite docile and easy to look after.
+They are quite docile and easy to look after.
 However, if they become frightened, they might secrete a liquid that can irritate a person's skin; some species are more toxic than others.

 04 of 10